This policy was updated in April 2018.

-Where there is a need to seek further information on the needs of the child to know whether a full safeguarding referral should be made, the MASH Triage workgroup will pass the enquiry to the MASH Operational Desk for further information gathering and analysis and, where appropriate, a referral will be made to the relevant Children’s Services teams for an assessment to be completed.
+Where there is a need to seek further information on the needs of the child to know whether a full safeguarding referral should be made, the enquiry will be passed to MASH Operational Desk for further information gathering and analysis and, where appropriate, a referral will be made to the relevant Children’s Services teams for an assessment to be completed.

 A telephone referral must then be confirmed in writing using the form marked NSCB1, within 24 hours.
 Completed NSCB1 can be e-mailed to MASH via firstname.lastname@example.org but must only be sent from a secure email address.
 Alternatively, the referral be sent by: